exlskills/course-useful-methods-in-python/README.md

-# EXLskills Free & Open-source Courseware Template

-This is the EXLskills free and open-source template.
-It includes a checklist, license, readme, and an index.yaml file to help you get started with creating an EXLskills-compatible course!

-## New Course Checklist

-- [ ] Update license parameters, specifically, add examples of what "source code" is in your course

-- [ ] Create the course structure using EOCS (these are your chapters, sequentials, and verticals)

-- [ ] Add your first piece of content to the course layout

-- [ ] Run `eocsutil verify` periodically to check that your course adheres to the EOCS format

-- [ ] Create an issue [here](https://github.com/exlskills/exlskills/issues/new?labels=new-course) to notify EXLskills of your intent to publish this course.
-After a brief review and validation, you should be ready to publish your EXLskills course.
-EXLskills team will add the course repo to the course pipeline and you should have your work on the master branch validated, converted, and published with each new commit.

-- [ ] Congratulations, you published this course and can now drop this checklist from your README.md file :)

 ## About EXLskills

 [EXLskills](https://exlskills.com) is on a mission to change education with an open-source online digital skills learning, certification, and peer-to-peer instruction platform that is committed to offering premium-quality courseware for 100% free via our open-source courseware methodology.
 The contents of this repository are developed using the [EXL Open Courseware Standard](https://github.com/exlskills/exl-open-courseware-standard) and are then imported/pushed to [EXLskills.com](https://exlskills.com) with the [eocsutil](https://github.com/exlskills/eocsutil) tool.
 This process is 100% transparent, free, and open-source.